Decentralized Online Regularized Learning Over Random Time-Varying Graphs: Introduction

-Historically, Guo \cite{guolei} first proposed the stochastic persistence of excitation condition for analyzing the centralized Kalman filtering algorithm, which was then refined in \cite{ZJF}.
-Whereafter, the cooperative information condition on the conditional expectations of the regression matrices over the deterministic connected graph for the decentralized adaptive filtering algorithms was proposed in \cite{xiesiyu1}-\cite{xiesiyu2}.
-The stochastic spatio-temporal persistence of excitation condition on the conditional expectations of the regression matrices and graphs was proposed for the non-regularized decentralized online estimation algorithms over the random time-varying graphs in \cite{zxw}-\cite{wjx}.
-Specifically, the stochastic spatio-temporal persistence of excitation condition in \cite{zxw}-\cite{wjx} requires that the minimum eigenvalues of the random information matrices have a positive lower bound independent of the sample paths.
+Historically, Guo \cite{Aguolei} was the first to propose the stochastic persistence of excitation condition for analyzing the centralized Kalman filtering algorithm, which was then refined in \cite{AZJF}.
+Whereafter, the cooperative information condition on the conditional expectations of the regression matrices over the deterministic connected graph for the decentralized adaptive filtering algorithms was proposed in \cite{Axiesiyu1}-\cite{Axiesiyu2}.
+The stochastic spatio-temporal persistence of excitation condition on the conditional expectations of the regression matrices and graphs was proposed for the non-regularized decentralized online estimation algorithm over the random time-varying graphs in \cite{Awjx}.
 In this paper, this excitation condition is further weakened to the \emph{sample path spatio-temporal persistence of excitation} condition, which only requires that the infinite series composed of the minimum eigenvalues of the information matrices diverge for almost all sample paths.
-Meanwhile, we extend the work of Li and Wang \cite{lw} from distributed averaging to decentralized online learning and generalize the network model of Xie and Guo \cite{xiesiyu1}-\cite{xiesiyu2} from deterministic, time-invariant and undirected graphs to random and time-varying digraphs.
-Xie and Guo \cite{xiesiyu1}-\cite{xiesiyu2} considered tracking time-varying parameters by using constant algorithm gains and obtained the $L_p$-boundedness of the tracking errors.
-In \cite{xiesiyu1}-\cite{xiesiyu2}, the homogeneous part of the estimation error equation is $L_p$-exponentially stable.
-Different from \cite{xiesiyu1}-\cite{xiesiyu2}, we consider estimating time-invariant parameters.
+Meanwhile, we extend the work of \cite{Alw} from distributed averaging to decentralized online learning and generalize the network model of Xie and Guo \cite{Axiesiyu1}-\cite{Axiesiyu2} from deterministic, time-invariant and undirected graphs to random and time-varying digraphs.
+Xie and Guo \cite{Axiesiyu1}-\cite{Axiesiyu2} considered tracking time-varying parameters by using constant algorithm gains and obtained the $L_p$-boundedness of the tracking errors.
+In \cite{Axiesiyu1}-\cite{Axiesiyu2}, the homogeneous part of the estimation error equation is $L_p$-exponentially stable.
+Different from \cite{Axiesiyu1}-\cite{Axiesiyu2}, we consider estimating time-invariant parameters.
 To ensure the strong consistency of the algorithm, we use decaying algorithm gains, which result in that the homogeneous part of the estimation error equation is not $L_p$-exponentially stable.
 To ensure not only boundedness but also strong consistency of the algorithm, the decaying rates of the algorithm gains and regularization parameter need to be designed precisely.